 The dentist will only advise to extract the wisdom teeth when they start to grow crooked, or become impacted which can harm the teeth and gums.

 Their crookedness may also pose the risk of bite alignment. there are always the risks of gum disease, tooth decay, infection, cysts etc. The dentist will take x-rays on regular interval to analyse the erupting wisdom teeth and assess their potential to cause complications.

 In case the teeth cause intense oral pain, or the x-rays shows some problem, the dentist will then ask to get the teeth removed.
 With preventative wisdom tooth removal, there will be a reduced risk of gum pain, bite alignment issues and nerve damage.
 When the wisdom teeth are removed in a pre-emptive manner, you can them save yourself from serious dental situation in future.

-More so, an early removal of the wisdom teeth means the procedure will be smoother than when the extraction is done after the root is fully developed.
+More so, an early removal of the wisdom teeth has many benefits for your oral health.
+The procedure will be smoother than when the extraction is done after the root is fully developed.
 And if you required an emergency extraction, it would not only leave all the hard work redundant but may also cost more money.
 So, consult a top dentist Greenpoint, discuss the best option for your wisdom teeth and then take the call.

 You can clearly see how knowledge is the power in the matter of dental health.
 The more you know the better.
 Wisdom teeth can be both bad and good if left on their own.

-It’s thus always better to consult the dentist, get yourself checked so that the complete situation is known to the dentist.
-Only then can the dentist clearly say whether you should go for removal or not.
+It’s thus always better to consult the dentist.
+This way the dentist can clearly say whether you should go for removal of wisdom teeth or not.
 It’s better not to come to a conclusion on own, else it might prove harmful to your overall health.